 Okay, it’s not a lie, but it’s utterly impractical, an ergonomic disaster, and ultimately, part of the reason I’m boycotting Instagram (but that’s another story).

-Here’s the reality behind this beautiful image you have in your head about being a digital nomad and working from the beach: sand gets everywhere (and electronics and sand are NOT friends), being so close to the ocean exposes your electronics to sea salt (which corrodes everything at an alarming rate), the sun glare is unmanageable, and there are no power outlets at the beach.
+Here’s the reality behind this beautiful image you have in your head about being a digital nomad and working from the beach: sand gets everywhere (and electronics and sand are NOT friends), and being so close to the ocean exposes your electronics to sea salt (which corrodes everything at an alarming rate), the sun glare is unmanageable, and there are no power outlets at the beach.

 Let’s not forget about ergonomics; anybody who works at a laptop all day knows the importance of an ergonomically friendly workspace.
 Not having one comes at a variety of costs, the least being your productivity (and hence, income), the worst being your physical health (and ability to work at all).